scientific-python/learn.scientific-python.org/content/how-tos/how-to-create-environments.md

 pixi shell
 ```

-This will drop you into the default environment for the pixi project, with all
+This will drop you into the default environment for the Pixi project, with all
 dependencies in that environment accessible to you in that shell.

 A pixi project may have multiple environments defined in the `pixi.toml` file.
 To